greenpeace/gpes-add-to-cal-wp-shortcode/README.md

 [add_to_cal date='2018-12-25' time='12:01:00' duration='60' title='Please add a title to the event' description='Please add a description to the event' address='Please add an address to the event']
 ```

+## Graphic user interface

+If you use [Shortcake Shortcode UI](https://wordpress.org/plugins/shortcode-ui/) you can insert the links using the graphic user interface.

 ## Analytics

 This shortcode uses Google Analytics events to track clicks in the add to calendar links.
 It supports both the [gtag tracking code](https://developers.google.com/analytics/devguides/collection/gtagjs/events) and [analytics.js](https://developers.google.com/analytics/devguides/collection/analyticsjs/events).